Property Graph Exchange Format (PG)

 1 Introduction

-Property Graphs (also known as Labeled Property Graphs) are used as abstract data structure in graph databases and related applications.
+Property Graphs (also known as Labeled Property Graphs) are used to structure data in graph databases and related applications.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 (RFC 2119 and RFC 8174) when, and only when, they appear in all capitals, as shown here.